GalacticMoblin/Moblin.Archon/README.md

 *Utility:* Tesla Node

-- Deploys a node that creates and electric field around itself.
+- Deploys a node that creates a damaging electric field around itself.